+NOTE: No hardware or BIOS setup is required after adding or removing memory.
 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Four sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 8, 16, 32, 64, 128, 256, or 512MB to form a memory size between 8MB to 2GB.
-One side (with memory chips) of the DIMM takes up one row on the motherboard.
-This motherboard also supports NEC's Virtual Channel (VC) SDRAMs and Enhanced Memory System's High-speed DRAMs (HSDRAMs).
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 64, 128, 256, or 512MB with Serial Presence Detect (SPD).